 Augusta University women’s golf head coach Caroline Hegg knows what it takes to make it to the pinnacle of a collegiate sport.
-Hegg enters her fourth year at the helm of the Augusta women’s golf program in 2018-19.
+Hegg enters her fifth year at the helm of the Augusta women’s golf program in 2019-20

 Caroline Hegg completed her first year as a head coach in 2015-16 and she brought the Jaguars into the top 30 of the national rankings and returned the team to the NCAA Regional.
 Hegg came to Augusta in Augusta 2015 after serving as the assistant coach at Purdue University for the past five years.

 Hegg being announced with Director of Athletics Clint Bryant at a press conference on Aug.
 4, 2015.
 (Photo courtesy of Augusta Chronicle)

 Under Hegg, the Jaguars have advanced to the NCAA Regional three times in her four years overseeing the program.
 The 2018-19 squad shattered several school records, while earning a No. 45 national ranking – the fourth highest in school history.
 The 2018-19 Jags set new team records for par-3, par-4, and par-5 scoring, while recording the most rounds at par or better and earning the highest national scoring rating ever.
 The team also shot the lowest 36-hole, and 54-hole total scores ever and three of the starting five Jaguars achieved the lowest scoring average.
 2019 Senior Maggie Ashmore posted the lowest scoring average of all time at 72.53 and 2019 juniors Linda Lundqvist and Charlotte Alran ranked second and third at 72.91 and 73.05.
 Lundqvist also had the most rounds at par or better in a single season in 2018-19 and Ashmore had the third most.
 The 2018-19 Jaguars also claimed the lowest par-3, par-4, and par-5 individual scoring average in school history.